Ceiba pentandra: Uses

 The commercial tree is most heavily cultivated in the rainforests of Asia, notably in Java (hence one of its common names), the Philippines, Malaysia, and Hainan Island in China, as well as in South America.

 The flowers are an important source of nectar and pollen for honey bees and bats.
 Bats are the primary pollinators of the night-blooming flowers.

+Kapok fibre

 Native tribes along the Amazon River harvest the fibre to wrap around their blowgun darts.
 The fibres create a seal that allows the pressure to force the dart through the tube.

-The fiber is light, very buoyant, resilient, resistant to water, but very flammable.
-The process of harvesting and separating the fiber is labor-intensive and menial.
+The fibre is light, very buoyant, resilient, resistant to water, but very flammable.
+The process of harvesting and separating the fibre is labour-intensive and menial.
 It is difficult to spin, but is used as an alternative to down as filling in mattresses, pillows, upholstery, zafus, and stuffed toys such as teddy bears, and for insulation.
-It was previously much used in life jackets and similar devices until synthetic materials largely replaced the fiber.
-The seeds produce an oil that is used locally in soap and can be used as fertilizer.
+It was previously popularly used in life jackets and similar devices, until synthetic materials largely replaced the fibre.